-SLCPD: Gang member arrested for shooting after June 6 group conflict | Gephardt Daily
+Suspected ‘high-ranking’ SLC area gang member charged in June 9 plaza shootout; court documents reveal 50 rounds fired in parking lot | Gephardt Daily

 - Two counts of felony discharge of a firearm as a second-degree felony

-On June 6, a Tuesday, Salt Lake City police responded to “a large gang shooting involving nearly 20 people, six guns, and 50 rounds fired in a parking lot near 3300 S Highland Dr.,” says a probable cause statement filed by an officer of the SLCPD.
+The night of the incident Salt Lake City police responded to “a large gang shooting involving nearly 20 people, six guns, and 50 rounds fired in a parking lot near 3300 S Highland Dr.,” says a probable cause statement filed by an officer of the SLCPD.

 “The subject was seen on video shooting at least three times from a handgun towards the other group.
-One of the individuals in the victim group was struck in the leg with a bullet and required emergency surgery.”
+One of the individuals in the victim group was struck in the leg with a bullet and required emergency surgery.

 The shooting victim’s doctor told investigators “he would face semi-permanent to permanent loss of mobility in addition to pain in the ankle due to the gunshot wound,” Mondragon’s charging documents say.